-Hiking is more popular than ever this summer because it’s a great way to get outside and get some exercise while still social distancing.
+Hiking is more popular this summer because it’s a great way to get outside and exercise.

 Here’s a cute outfit I have been wearing hiking by the creek where we live.
 These comfy camo leggings and white, stretchy shaping tank are a great choice when you want something comfortable and functional.
-I’ve had this camo jacket for a long time and thought it went really well with this utilitarian look.
+I’ve had this utility jacket for a long time and thought it went really well with this utilitarian look.
 My jacket is no longer available, but here is a similar style.

 Whether you’re planning a big hike to a major national park or just trekking around locally, here’s how to dress to go hiking and some hiking outfits that are both practical and cute.

 It can get pretty hot when you are trekking up those trails, and you will sweat a lot.
 You’re best to wear loose, breathable clothes made from light materials that absorb sweat and dry fast.
 Polyester and nylon are great fabrics that keep you feeling cool.
 This cute V-neck top, for example, is made from 100% polyester.

 Cotton is iffy.
 It keeps you cool when it’s hot and dries out, but otherwise, it tends to absorb a lot of moisture and dry slowly, which can lead to chaffing and discomfort.

 shop the look

 2. Wear Light Colors

 Light colors, like white or tan, reflect the sun’s rays and keep you cool.
 Dark colors, like black or navy, will make you feel hot and sweaty because they absorb the sun’s heat.

 3. Mesh, Slits, and Open Vents are Helpful